Your Guide to the Healthiest Fruits & Vegetables

 The Healthiest Fruits: Nutrition and Health Benefits

-While there are many benefits of fruits, some of the best fruits to eat daily include the following listed below.
+There are many benefits of fruits, especially in their whole form.
+However, some of the best fruits to eat daily include the following listed below.

 Blueberries are considered low-glycemic foods, which have a relatively low impact on blood sugar.
 The berries are rich antioxidants and good sources of dietary fiber, vitamins C and K, manganese, and copper.

 Thanks to their lavish nutrient profile, the benefits of blueberries include bowel and heart health.
 Their anti-inflammatory properties may protect from cancer, too.